The Four Mitzvot of Purim

 Author

-• Rabbi Becca Walker
+• headshot - Becca Walker

 Rabbi Becca Walker (she/her) is a rabbi in Northampton, MA.
 She recently moved from Toronto where she served as Engagement Rabbi for Beth David.
 Before that she was the Senior Jewish Educator at Michigan State University Hillel and Hillel Campus Alliance of Michigan.
 She has been an educator for over ten years, teaching at Hillels, religious schools, summer camps, adult learning initiatives and more.
 She has a passion for learning Jewish texts and finding ways to make them relevant and approachable for Jews of all different backgrounds.
 She also enjoys cooking, outdoor adventures and listening to podcasts.